junchoi03/UkatoBot/README.txt

-Thank you for using my Discord Bot Code
+Thank you for using my Discord Bot

 Libraries Required, Paste each command into your terminal: pip install Pillow